SomeOddCodeGuy/WilmerAI/Docs/Quick_Guides/Workflows.md

 However, you can make an earlier node respond by setting `"returnToUser": true` in its configuration.
 This is useful for "fire and forget" tasks.
 For example, a node can generate and return a response to the user, while later nodes run in the background to save memories or update a summary without making the user wait.

-A great example is the [suspicious link removed].
-If you look at it, a `Standard` node in the middle responds to the user, while the final nodes perform background tasks like locking the workflow and updating memory files.